kubesphere/website/content/en/docs/project-administration/project-network-isolation.md

      ...
    ```

-Q: How do I determine the CIDR when I set the ingress policy?
+Q: **How do I determine the CIDR when I set the ingress policy?**

-A: In k8s, the source ip address of the packet is often handled by nat,
+A: In K8s, the source ip address of the packet is often handled by nat,
    so you need to figure out what the source address of the packet will be before you add the rule.
    Here you can refer to [Source IP](https://github.com/kubesphere/community/blob/master/sig-network/concepts-and-designs/kubesphere-network-policy.md#source-ip).